 Subscribers: +20 million

 Hulu is another vastly popular US-based online streaming platform, which is similar to Netflix in many ways.
 It offers instant access to hundreds of old and new shows and movies from large broadcasting companies like NBC, USA Network and Fox.
 Like Netflix, Hulu also offers original content.
 Series like The Handmaid’s Tale and Difficult People will probably freshen up your streaming experience.

 The platform currently offers its services for one penny less than $8 (with limited commercials).
 You can also subscribe to Hulu Live TV, with which you can stream to your favorite live sports and have all the benefits of Hulu plus.
 Though Hulu is a good alternative to Netflix, it’s only available in America and Japan, meaning anyone outside those two countries cannot access its services.

 1. Amazon Prime Video

 Price: Starts at $8.99/ Free for Prime Members

 Alexa Rank: 458

 What makes Amazon Prime Video one of the best online streaming platforms is its international availability and an extremely vast media library.
 With Amazon Prime Video you get instant access to your favorite local television shows and movies in extremely high quality (4k on some devices).
 You can also enjoy some of its own productions such as Z: The Beginning of Everything and Man in the High Castle.

 The service was initially launched as Amazon Unbox in 2006, however, it changed to Amazon Instant Video on Demand latter on.
 Those who have subscribed to Amazon Prime get access to Primevideo as well, but if you like, you can purchase a video-only membership.

-Apart from the video content, Amazon Prime subscribers can also access third party streaming services like HBO, Starz, PBS kids and more, however, you have to pay additional fees on top of prime subscription.
+Apart from the video content, Amazon Prime subscribers can also access third-party streaming services like HBO, Starz, PBS kids and more, however, you have to pay additional fees on top of the Prime subscription.